 What is Standard Operating Procedure?

-Standard Operating Procedures or SOPs is a fancy way of documenting your day-to-day processes to make them repeatable.
-Inside your organization, you would have called it with different terms like Process documents, Blueprints, Business Playbooks, Training Manuals, Employee Handbook and User guides.
+Standard Operating Procedures or SOPs are a fancy way of documenting your day-to-day processes to make them repeatable.
+Within your organization, you would have called it by different terms, such as Process documents, Blueprints, Business Playbooks, Training Manuals, Employee Handbook, and User guides.

-But at the end of the day, it all solves the same problem of educating your employees or customers about a certain process.
+But at the end of the day, it all boils down to the same problem: educating your employees or customers about a certain process.

-Standard operating procedures will be present everywhere within your organization whether you are small or big.
-The bigger the organization, the number of SOPs will increase significantly.
-It is a good practice to bring the culture in the organization to document your routine tasks so that the knowledge is not residing in someone’s head and it’s available for anyone to execute.
+Standard operating procedures will be in place throughout your organization, whether you are small or large.
+The larger the organization, the more SOPs will increase.
+It is good practice to bring the culture into the organization to document your routine tasks so that knowledge is not residing in someone’s head and is available for anyone to execute.

 Types of Standard Operating Procedures

-Standard operating procedures can come in multiple forms, it comes down to common sense and how that process can be represented.
+Standard operating procedures can take multiple forms; it comes down to common sense and how that process is represented.
 Certain SOPs can be in a simple documentation format (online, Word, PDF), some could be in the form of Checklists, and some could be in the form of diagrams and flowcharts.

 As author Michael Gerber famously wrote in the book E-Myth